Superannuation in Australia: History

 The compulsory employer contributions were branded "Superannuation Guarantee" (SG) contributions.

-The Keating Labor government had also intended for a compulsory employee contribution beginning in 1997-98, with employee contributions beginning at 1%, then rising to 2% in 1998-99 and reaching 3% in 1999-2000.
+The Keating Labor government had also intended for a compulsory employee contribution beginning in 1997–98, with employee contributions beginning at 1%, then rising to 2% in 1998–99 and reaching 3% in 1999–2000.
 However this planned compulsory 3% employee contribution was cancelled by the Howard Liberal government when it took office in 1996.
-The employer SG contribution was allowed to continue to rise to 9%, which it did in 2002-03.
+The employer SG contribution was allowed to continue to rise to 9%, which it did in 2002–03.
 The Howard government also limited employer SG contributions from 1 July 2002 to an employee's ordinary time earnings (OTE), which includes wages and salaries, as well as bonuses, commissions, shift loading and casual loadings, but does not include overtime.

-The SG rate was 9% from 2002–03 to 2013-14 when the Rudd-Gillard Labor government passed legislation to increase SG contributions slowly to 12% starting on 1 July 2015 and ending on 1 July 2019.
-However, the succeeding Abbott Liberal government deferred starting this planned increase by six years, to 1 July 2021.
-The SG was 9.5% of employee earnings on 1 July 2014, and after 30 June 2021 increased by 0.5% each year until it reached 12% in 2025.
+The SG rate was 9% from 2002–03 to 2013–14.
+In 2012, the Rudd-Gillard Labor government passed legislation to increase SG contributions each year by 0.5% per year, starting on 1 July 2014, such that a rate of 12% would be in place on and from 1 July 2019.
+One increase, was made under this legislation, on 1 July 2014.
+However, the succeeding Abbott Liberal government (in office from 2013–15) passed legislation deferring implementation of the five stepwise increases remaining, by six years, such that increases to the rate would recommence from 1 July 2021.
+The racheting up did take place according to this eventual schedule, and the SG from 1 July 2025 onwards has been 12%.

 Initially, superannuation accounts were considered an employer matter but over time this attitude has shifted.
-Superannuation is portable mainly through a system of preservation until a condition of release occurs (typically retirement) but a superannuation account maintains benefits while retired such as concessional tax on earnings.
+Superannuation is portable mainly through a system of preservation until a condition of release occurs (typically retirement), but a superannuation account maintains certain tax and other advantages during a person's retirement (eg concessional tax rates).
 A member may move from fund to fund and can consolidate accounts.
 The October 2020 budget included a proposal (to become law) to mandate portability to encourage and support each Australian holding one account, which would remain portable.
-Further proposals are to mandate underperforming funds to be barred from accepting new members.
+Further proposals included a rule to bar underperforming funds from accepting new members.
 The intention is to encourage performance to benchmarks for returns and fees.

 Significant updates were made to the superannuation system in Australia in 2023 and 2024.
-The Superannuation Guarantee (SG) rate, which had been gradually increasing over the years, reached 10.5% in 2022 and is set to continue rising by 0.5% each year until it hits 12% by 2025.
-This change aims to enhance retirement savings for Australian workers, ensuring better financial security in retirement.
+The increase in the SG, as well as the administrative and tax changes implemented, aim to enhance retirement savings and financial security of retired Australian workers, while reducing fiscal pressure into the future on the Commonwealth's expenditures on the ongoing minimum income backstop for those over 67, the aged pension.